 The “Curb-Cut” Classroom – Inclusive Learning: Designing UDL Lessons with Accessibility & AI (TK-12)

-This 60-minute, interactive professional development session empowers TK-12 educators to proactively design inclusive classrooms using the Universal Design for Learning (UDL) framework paired with accessible technology and AI tools.
+This on-demand professional development session empowers TK-12 educators to proactively design inclusive classrooms using the Universal Design for Learning (UDL) framework paired with accessible technology and AI tools.

 Participants will begin by exploring the “Curb-Cut Effect”—the concept that designing learning experiences for the margins inherently benefits all students.
 Through hands-on demonstrations, educators will discover how built-in accessibility features (like Immersive Reader and voice typing) reduce barriers to engagement and expression.